bendalab/audian/README.md

 # audian - AUDIoANalyzer

-Simple python script for viewing and analyzing audio recordings of animal vocalizations.
+Python-based GUI for viewing and analyzing recordings of animal vocalizations.

 Simply run it from a terminal:
 ``` sh